skymethod/op3/README.md

 ## Commitment to **open development**
   - Anyone can get involved in the project [discussions](https://github.com/skymethod/op3/discussions)
   - Currently, only a minimal set of fields are saved for every request
-    - Other data like rough geo-location is available, but should be first discussed with a wider community
+    - Other data like rough geo-location is available, but should be first discussed with a wider community before saving

 ## Commitment to **auditable infrastructure**
   - Entire code base is open source (here)
   - Deployments run entirely on GitHub, and are pushed directly to Cloudflare's CDN environment, no black boxes in the middle
   - Any IP lists will default to being public in the codebase
     - For those that cannot be public, a hash will be present in the codebase - so changes can be tracked and verified by other parties with the same list
+  - The logs never leave Cloudflare's infrastructure, and stored in a storage product that _has no backend query api_, all access goes through the public code paths that are fully public in this source repository

 ## Commitment to **high-performance redirects**
   - Since any prefix service is in the path of serving podcast episodes, it needs to be lightning-fast